Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 The general workflow/result will be as follows:

-- Push code to source control (Github)
+- Push code to source control
 - Trigger a continuous integration (CI) build pipeline when project code is updated via Git
 - Package app code into a container image (Docker Image) created and stored with Azure Container Registry
 - Trigger a continuous deployment (CD) release pipeline upon a successful build